-13.10.611 Accessory structures for residential uses.
+13.10.611 Accessory structures in residential zone districts.

-(A) Purpose.
-It is the purpose of this section to provide for the orderly regulation of residential accessory structures allowed as a use in any zone district, to ensure that accessory structures are subordinate and incidental to the main structure or main use of the land, and to provide notice to future

-- (B) Application Requirements. - (1) The proposed use of the structure shall be specified. - (2) Applications for habitable accessory structures and nonhabitable accessory structures shall be processed as specified in Tables 13.10.611-1 and 13.10.611-2. - (3) The regulations of this section are intended to complement and be implemented consistent with the regulations for residential accessory structures found in SCCC Subsection 13.10.323(E)(6). - (C) Restriction on Accessory Structures. - (1) Any accessory structure shall be clearly appurtenant, subordinate and incidental to the main structure or main use of the land as specified in the purposes of the appropriate zone district. - (2) Regulations on amenities for accessory structures on parcels with a main residence are as indicated in Table 13.10.611-1:
+- (A) Purpose.
+It is the purpose of this section to provide for the orderly regulation of residential accessory structures allowed as a use in any zone district, to ensure that accessory structures are subordinate and incidental to the main structure or main use of the land, and to provide notice to future and current property owners that illegal conversion of any accessory structure is subject to civil penalties.
+This section does not address accessory dwelling units (ADUs), nor is an accessory structure in a residential zone district considered an ADU. - (B) Application Requirements. - (1) The proposed use of the structure shall be specified. - (2) Applications for habitable accessory structures and nonhabitable accessory structures shall be processed as specified in Tables 13.10.611-1 and 13.10.611-2. - (3) The regulations of this section are intended to complement and be implemented consistent with the allowed uses in residential zone districts listed in SCCC 13.10.322(B) and regulations for accessory structures found in SCCC 13.10.323(E)(6). - (C) Restriction on Accessory Structures. - (1) Any accessory structure shall be clearly appurtenant, subordinate, and incidental to the main structure or main use of the land as specified in the purposes of the appropriate zone district. - (2) Regulations on amenities for accessory structures on parcels with a main residence are as indicated in Table 13.10.611-1: